phoreverpheebs/bin2png/README.md

 - Visualise any data form as an image
 - Output to PNG and/or JPEG
-  - adjust compression with PNG files and quality for JPEG files
+  - Adjust compression with PNG files and quality for JPEG files
 - Invert pixel values
 - Explore huge image files
 - Explore your data visually